 An examinee may take no more than three CELSA exams in a 30-day period.
 Applicants who failed the initial CELSA Exam can arrange for retesting with an alternate form the next day.
 Same form retesting can only be administered on/after the 15th day from the last failed exam.
-Students who fail the initial Accuplacer exam will be allowed to take the retest in 2 weeks.
-Students who fail the initial test and retest will need to wait 3 months after the initial test to take the exam again.
+Students who fail

+Previous Education Requirements for Admission any section(s) of the Accuplacer exam will be allowed to take the retest for the failed section(s) after fourteen days of the last failed exam.